Is Monaco in France?

-No. Monaco, officially called Principality of Monaco, is an independent country and city-state.
+No. Monaco, officially called the Principality of Monaco, is an independent country and city-state.

 Facts about Monaco